osie/check_mk-telegram-notify/README.md

 Notification alarm to telegram bot from check_mk monitoring with Proxy configuration. for sending alarm notification to telegram after create bot we must have telegram bot token (telegram_bot_token) and change this token on source code.

+For the configuration with proxy set variable use_proxy = True

 For example i have check_mk 1.4.0p31 installed on ubuntu server 16.04 because in my country access to telegram is restricted, i have to use proxy for connection to telegram.